fortinet/fortigate-terraform-deploy/aws/7.2/transitgwyconnect/README.md

-# Deployment of FortiGate-VM (BYOL/PAYG) on the AWS with AWS Transit Gateway Connect integration
+# Deployment of a HA (a-p) FortiGate-VMs (BYOL/PAYG) on the AWS with AWS Transit Gateway Connect integration
 ## Introduction
-A Terraform script to deploy a FortiGate-VM on AWS with Transit Gateway Connect.
+A Terraform script to deploy a HA (a-p) FortiGate-VMs on AWS with Transit Gateway Connect.
 It will create GRE tunnel with the Transit Gateway Connect attachment.

 ## Requirements
 * [Terraform](https://learn.hashicorp.com/terraform/getting-started/install.html) >= 1.0.0
-* Terraform Provider AWS >= 3.63.0
+* Terraform Provider AWS >= 4.65.0
-* Terraform Provider Template >= 2.2.0
 * FOS Version >= 7.0

 ## Deployment overview